 It is really important that you capture all of the activity that you do on National Sporting Heritage Day and measure the impact of your work.
-There are many ways that you can do this, and we can help to promote what you have achieved.
+There are many ways that you can do this and we can help to promote and celebrate what you have achieved.

 During Your Event